The Shoalwater Bay Planning Area

-The Shoalwater Bay area is the most important dugong and seagrass habitat in the southern region of the Great Barrier Reef Marine Park.
-The use and management of this area by the Department of Defence has assisted in maintaining the pristine values of this area.
+The use and management of the Planning Area by the Department of Defence has assisted in maintaining the important values of this area.